godstanis/goom3d/README.md

 ```

 #### Building
-If you want to build this project, you will need some dev dependencies.
+If you want to build/compile this project, you will need to install dev dependencies first.
 This project depends on some **Sdl2** and **CGO** functions to run, i won't go into detailed setup process, so for Ubuntu/Debian you could just run this command:

 ```shell
 sudo apt-get install libx11-xcb-dev libxkbcommon-x11-dev libxtst-dev libsdl2{,-image,-mixer,-ttf,-gfx}-dev